GuidesEmployee experience

 How to set clear employee expectations

-Establishing and communicating clear employee expectations can help them perform at the top of their game, stay engaged, and contribute to the organization’s success.
+Establishing and communicating clear expectations can help them perform at the top of their game, stay engaged, and contribute to the organization’s success.
 These expectations represent a shared understanding of what is expected from employees regarding behaviors, values, and policies, plus how each person’s work contributes to the company’s overall goals and successes.

 Managers play an important role in ensuring their employees understand these expectations and how they are measured.